 3. Get in touch with GBC Legal if your case is related to protest.
 We can help support you through this process, mainly by launching appeals for information relating to the incident(s).
 Please do not phone us if your claim does not arise from taking part in protest.

-4. File your complaint via the Independent Police Complaints Commission (IPCC) website.
+4. File your complaint via the Independent Office of Police Complaints (IOPC) website.